 - 2. Not least of our concerns at this early point in the proceedings is the absence of a clear sense of the findings we must make to support a public interest decision on the Application.
 We ask parties to address this at the April 2 hearing. - 3.
 All parties agree the approval standard is net positive benefits.
-Applicants have indicated they will comply with it and have so structured testimony filed to date.
-There being good reason to adopt this standard and none to do otherwise, we will employ the net positive benefits standard in this Docket just as we have in preceding dockets, notably, the 1989 merger of Pacific Power and Light and Utah Power and Light Companies.
+Applicants have good reason to adopt this standard and none to do otherwise, we will employ the net positive benefits standard in this Docket just as we have in preceding dockets, notably, the 1989 merger of Pacific Power and Light and Utah Power and Light Companies.